 Arboricultural Baseline

 The Appellant submitted an Arboricultural Assessment carried out in accordance with British Standard 5837 (2012) ‘Trees in Relation to Design, Demolition and Construction – Recommendations’ (hereafter referred to as BS5837).
-The tree cover is fully described in the submitted Arboricultural Assessment prepared by FPCR Environment and Design Limited dated June 2024 (CDXX).
+The tree cover is fully described in the submitted Arboricultural Assessment prepared by FPCR Environment and Design Limited dated June 2024 (CD10.3).

 A total of seventy-eight individual trees, twenty-one groups of trees and eighteen hedgerows were surveyed as part of the Arboricultural Assessment.
 Trees were surveyed as individual trees, groups and hedgerows in accordance with the survey methodology outlined in BS5837, an industry accepted method by which to evaluate trees associated with proposed development and is set out within the submitted Arboricultural Assessment.

 In summary, the appeal site supported mainly native species including English oak Quercus robur, common ash Fraxinus excelsior, common lime Tilia x europaea and hawthorn Crataegus forming hedgerows.
-Most trees were occupied locations around the boundaries of the various field parcels, meaning central areas were largely devoid of trees.
+With a few notable exceptions, most trees and tree groups occupied locations around the boundaries of the various field parcels, meaning central areas were largely devoid of trees.
 Trees were also forming boundaries with roads and lanes which surrounded and bisected the appeal site area.

 Assessed in accordance with BS5837, trees ranged in quality from Category A (high arboricultural quality and value) to category C (low arboricultural quality and value) with two trees being regarded as ‘unsuitable for retention’, Category U. The majority of trees across the appeal site were of a mature age class with the most abundant species being English oak.

-None of the assessed trees were considered as ancient or veteran trees in accordance with accepted methodologies, nor were there any Ancient Woodlands associated with appeal site.
+None of the assessed trees were considered as ancient or veteran trees in accordance with the definition of a veteran tree within BS:5837 and the definition of an ancient tree within government guidance ‘Ancient woodland, ancient trees and veteran trees: advice for making planning decisions’, nor were there any Ancient Woodlands associated with appeal site.

-The submitted Arboricultural Assessment does not consider trees in accordance with the Hedgerows Regulations 1997.
+The submitted Arboricultural Assessment does not consider hedgerows in accordance with the criteria for determining ‘importance’ within the Hedgerows Regulations 1997.

 SUBMITTED DOCUMENTS